jafudi/flexpair-website/index.md

+Flexpair provides the technology to include the ideas of maximum diverse talent worlwide.
+We also believe that the best way of motivating is to track the impact of individual contributions and to provide a fair equity stake in eventual successes.

 To give you an example: As a manager, you need to fill m project roles involving x cloud providers with n≠m data nerds who work from y locations in z (personal) time zones.
 You: 😵‍💫 We: 🤗 Don't despair&mdash;flexpair!

 With over 8 years of [data science experience](https://de.linkedin.com/in/fielenbach) under our belts, we understand that the success of these projects hinges on efficiently sharing work packages between coworkers before jointly delivering them to the client.